rbuck/dash-next-gen/README.md

 significant differentiator for this framework that distinguishes if from other performance test frameworks.

+## Extension

+Dash is also a framework that allows extension to support additional workloads through the standard Java Service Loader infrastructure, which has been part of the JRE formally as infrastructure since JDK 1.7, and part of the JRE informally since 1.18.

+To add your own sample workload, declare a suitably named child package within the services package, and create a Java class that extends AbstractService.
+You must implement two abstract methods:

+    protected abstract Context createContext();

+    protected abstract void execute(Context context);

+The purpose of the first method is to define an execution context (state) to pass to the second method; you define the execution context as either per thread or as a singleton.

+The purpose of the second method is to contain the test code, which itself typically dispatches into one of several other business use case methods depending upon the mix.
+Read the samples provided for more detail.

+Read the documentation associated to those methods for full detail on their purpose and also read the detailed documentation on the Context and Service class.

+By default the execution of test code (above) will be threaded, and if you want to control the number of threads you do so through a property defined below.

 ## Building / Packaging

 Simply use Maven 3.x: